 French troops arrived in Spain in 1808.
 King Charles IV of Spain abdicated and the heir to the throne, Fernando Prince of Asturias, who adored Napoleon, renounced all his rights to the throne and ordered his subjects to accept the new king Joseph Bonaparte (Napoleon’s brother).
 But absolutist forces immediately declared opposition to Joseph, declared themselves to be the patriots, and set in motion a vast effort of propaganda, soon aided by vast subsidies from Great Britain which at that time was at war with Napoleon’s France.
 Sor helped them by composing the two most famous anti-French songs of the war, “Venid, vencedores” and “Vivir en cadenas”.
 In January 1810, however, King Joseph entered Seville to universal acclamation, which meant that now the whole of Spain except Cadiz was united under Joseph, and Sor, who was already in the south, like almost everyone else there except in Cadiz took the oath to Joseph, who not only held power but also offered constitutional and enlightened government.

 But the British under Lord Wellington won and those who had served Joseph were imprisoned or exiled.
-Sor went first to Paris, then to London for seven years, then Paris again, then Russia, and finally lived in Paris giving many concerts and composing and publishing a great amount of music especially for guitar solo and for guitar duet.
+Sor and his wife Joaquina went first to Paris, then to London for seven years where his daughter Caroline was born but it seems that Joaquina died.
+Then Sor with his young daughter went to Paris again, then Russia, and finally lived in Paris giving many concerts and composing and publishing a great amount of music especially for guitar solo and for guitar duet.
 He also published a method for the guitar which has been called “the most remarkable book on guitar technique ever written”.